 Studio "Reluctantly Accepts" Need to Actually Develop Game

-In what CEO Ron Eckhart describes as “a temporary setback in our acquisition strategy,” Morally Bankrupt Game Studios has announced it will begin genuine development of an actual video game, citing the “disappointing absence” of Saudi buyout offers as the primary motivation.
+In what CEO Ron Eckhart describes as “a temporary setback in our acquisition strategy,” Morally Bankrupt Game Studios has announced it will begin development of a video game, citing the “disappointing absence” of buyout offers as the primary motivation.

 The decision comes just weeks after the company’s launch, during which time its primary business activity has consisted of CEO Ron Eckhart refreshing his email inbox and browsing luxury yacht listings.

 “I want to be absolutely clear about this,” Eckhart told reporters during an impromptu video call on Tuesday morning.
 “This is not the outcome we were hoping for.
 We had very reasonable expectations that a well-funded consortium would recognize our potential and acquire us before we had to do any of the tedious work associated with game development.
-That they haven’t is, frankly, baffling.”
+The fact that no one has is, frankly, baffling.”

-When asked whether the company’s complete lack of products, revenue, or tangible assets might have deterred potential buyers, Eckhart dismissed the suggestion entirely.
+When asked whether the company’s lack of tangible assets or plans to make any might have deterred potential buyers, Eckhart dismissed the suggestion entirely.

-The CEO confirmed that the company’s development team — which he maintains does exist and numbers “at least one part-time employee who has written a bit of python before” — has been instructed to begin working on what he called “a game-shaped product.”
+The CEO confirmed that the company’s development team, which he insists does exist and numbers “at least one part-time employee who has written a bit of python before”, has been instructed to begin working on what he called “an approximately game-shaped product.”

-When pressed for details about the game itself, Eckhart became notably evasive.
+When pressed for details about the long-term direction of the game, Eckhart became notably evasive.

 Industry analysts have expressed skepticism about the announcement, with some questioning whether the company possesses the technical expertise or organizational competence to deliver a functional product.